Here’s a question for you….

 Here are my blood test results.

 People are used to dealing with “regular” doctors, and don’t know how to give their symptoms to a homeopath.
-We have no single remedy for “headache”, or “flu” or any other diagnosis.
+We have no single remedy for “headache”, “flu” or any other diagnosis.
 We can only come up with a remedy after taking a complete case; that’s what the questionnaire below allows us to do!
-If you tell a homeopath you’re sick or have pain, the result will be A Flurry of Questions; and here they are now:
+If you tell a homeopath you’re sick, the result will be A Flurry of Questions; and here they are now:

 Male or Female:

 1. Describe the complaint or complaints in your own words; in other words, tell what happened or is happening, in as much detail as you can, including whether the complaint came on suddenly or gradually.

 3. Sensation–describe the pain, the sensation you have.
 Does it extend anywhere, shoot or radiate?
 For example, “It feels like there’s a crumb in my throat, I’m constantly trying to swallow.
 A sharp pain shoots to my left ear when I swallow.”

 4. Appearance– anything remarkable about how you look?
 Red skin, droopy eyes, bruises, etc.?

 5. Location–where on the body is your complaint located?